Stevens County profile

 Monthly nonfarm payroll employment in Stevens County

-• Information and financial activities sectors with total of 380 jobs, remained unchanged over-the-month and recorded an increase of 10 jobs or 2.7% change over-the-year.
+• Information and financial activities sectors, with total of 380 jobs, while remaining unchanged over the month, decreased by 10 jobs or 2.6% over the year.

-• Government services including public educational services totaled 3,450 jobs, increased by 30 jobs or 0.9% over-the-month and increased by 60 jobs or 1.8% from February 2024.
+• Government services including public educational services totaled 3,490 jobs, increased by 40 jobs or 1.2% over the month and 40 jobs or 1.2% from March 2024.

 Nonfarm employment estimates, not seasonally adjusted, Stevens County